 Rule 38.
 Appeals from justice court to district court.

-(a) Appeal of a judgment or order of the justice court is as provided in Utah Code Section 78A-7-118.
-A case appealed from a justice court shall be heard in a district courthouse located in the same county as the justice court from which the case is appealed.
-In counties with multiple district courthouse locations, the presiding judge of the district court shall determine the appropriate location for the hearing of appeals.
+(a) Appeal of a judgment or order of the justice court is as provided in Utah Code § 78A-7-118.
+A case appealed from a justice court must be heard in a district courthouse located in the same county as the justice court from which the case is appealed.
+In counties with multiple district courthouse locations, the presiding judge of the district court will determine the appropriate location for the hearing of appeals.

 (b) The notice of appeal.

 (b)(2) Contents of the notice.
-The notice required by this rule shall be in the form of, or substantially similar to, that provided in the appendix of this rule.
-At a minimum the notice shall contain:
+The notice required by this rule must be in the form of, or substantially similar to, that provided in the appendix of this rule.
+At a minimum the notice must contain:

 (b)(2)(A) a statement of the order or judgment being appealed and the date of entry of that order or judgment;

 (b)(2)(B) the current address at which the appealing party may receive notices concerning the appeal;